 Learn how to draw a great looking Oyster with a Pearl with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Oyster with a Pearl drawing.

 The oyster's shell is lined with a shiny material called mother of pearl or nacre.
 When some irritant, such as a piece of sand, gets caught in the oyster's shell, the cells of its mantle - the area where its body connects to its shell - cover the foreign matter with mother of pearl.
 This prevents it from hurting the animal.